any-docs/css/content/guides/animations/using/index.md

 ### Adding another keyframe animation

 Let's add another keyframe to the previous example's animation.
 Let's say we want Alice's name to turn pink and grow and then shrink back to its original size and color as it moves from right to left.
-While we could change the {{cssxref("font-size")}}, changing any properties that impact the box model negatively impacts performance.
+While we could change the `font-size`, changing any properties that impact the box model negatively impacts performance.
 Instead, we wrap her name in a {{htmlelement("span")}} and then scale and assign a color to that separately.
 That requires adding a second animation impacting only the `<span>`:

 ```css
 @keyframes grow-shrink {